philparzer/stable-diffusion-for-dummies/README.md

 ### 1.4 This Repo

 - Download **this repo** as .zip
-- unzip it in an appropriate location (preferably on a SSD)
+- unzip it in an appropriate location (preferably on an SSD)

 TODO GIF